 WOULD CHICKS DIG IT?
 Probably.
 It is bloodless and not graphic.
 There is a sweet wedding scene.
 The soldier language is toned down.
 The acting is stellar.

 HISTORICAL ACCURACY: The movie starts with a disclaimer that the “characters and events are fictional”.
 Several of the main characters are based on soldiers that figured prominently in Pyle’s columns.
 Walker is based on Henry Waskow and sentiments voiced by Sgt.
 Frank Eversole.
 Warnicki was based on Sgt.
 Jack Peterson who had a son named “Junior”.
-There actually was a dog, but its name was “Nigger”.
-Just kidding – it was “Squirt”.
-(I assume the dog threatened to sue if his real name was used in the movie.)
+There was a dog named "Squirt".

 The main divergence from truth is the fact that although Pyle travelled with Company C, 18th Infantry in Tunisia, the unit did not fight in Italy.
 Pyle accompanied a different unit in Italy.
 This Hollywoodizing of the facts is totally justifiable for the continuity of the film.
 After all, the movie and Pyle were interested in boosting the G.I.s in general, not in particular.